If you’re in the market for a new, high-end Android phone then you’ve probably got an eye on both the Samsung Galaxy S20 and Galaxy S20 Plus.

 Trade in your old handset and save up to £450 when you trade in to the official Samsung store.

-The camera is the first obvious difference between the two.
-The S20 has a triple camera while the Plus variant has a total of four.
-Here are how they stack up next to each other:
+Despite having the same branding both phones have different camera setups.
+The Galaxy S20 has a triple camera while the Plus variant adds an extra 3D sensor.
+Here is how they stack up next to each other:

 |Samsung Galaxy S20||Samsung Galaxy S20 Plus|

 |Wide angle: 12-megapixel f/1.8 with OIS||Wide angle: 12-megapixel f/1.8 with OIS|

 |Telephoto: 64-megapixel f/2.0 with OIS||Telephoto: 64-megapixel f/2.0 with OIS|